EvgeniiZorin/Handbook_Databases/SQL.md

 -- Count unique categories in a column
 SELECT COUNT(DISTINCT sex) FROM employee;
 SELECT COUNT(DISTINCT(sex)) FROM employee;
+-- Equivalent of COUNTIF in excel
+SUM(CASE WHEN state='approved' THEN 1 ELSE 0 END)

 -- SUM
 -- Sum all values in a column